satwikshirsat04/STOCK-PREDICTOR/README.md

 ## 📈 How It Works

 1. Historical stock data is collected and preprocessed.
-2. A deep learning model (likely an LSTM) is trained to identify price patterns.
+2. A deep learning model LSTM is trained to identify price patterns.
 3. The user can interact with the web app to view predictions.
 4. Model forecasts the next potential closing price based on trends.